a month-by-month guide

 Venice in October

 A lovely month, still fairly warm and much less crowded.
 Be prepared for some rain and cool evenings.
 It’s also the acqua alta season.
 That’s when the water is high in the lagoon and there may be flooding in the city not to mention in St Mark’s Basilica.
 There have been services there when the water starts to bubble up through the floor under your feet.
 Don’t worry, wooden platforms are quickly erected here and elsewhere so that you can get around without getting your feet wet.
-But you may need to stay away from flooded areas until the water subsides – or wear boots!
+But you may want to stay away from flooded areas until the water subsides – or wear the cheap disposable boots that are sold locally.

 Events in October